tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Treat this `Use Case` definition (and everything else that follows from it) as a first draft.
 We will likely need to come back and refine this `Use Case` definition as we consider the data in the wild and start defining and implementing tests.
 We may find that we need to add additional fitness requirements, or that we need to clarify the existing fitness requirements, or that we need to change the way we have stated the fitness requirements.
 That is all part of the process.
 It is critically important to be flexible and iterative in this process.

+See also:
+* [Context for Quality, Uses and Purposes](../guide/users/index.md#2-context-for-quality-uses-and-purposes-non-normative) in the User's Guide.
+* [Concepts in the Framework (Use Cases, Policies, Contexts)](../guide/bdqffdq/index.md#323-concepts-in-the-framework-test-types-validation-issue-measure-amendment-non-normative) in the bdqffdq: ontology guide.

 ### 3.2 Identify the Information Elements (non-normative)

 **Purpose:** Determine which fields (mapped to vocabulary terms such as Darwin Core terms) are in the data and are relevant to your use case.